owulveryck/blog/content/post/hip-terraform-part-I.md

 ## About the UI

-In the example cli that I developped in the previous post, what I did was to redirect stdout and stderr to an array of bytes, in order to capture it and send it back to a gRPC client.
+In the example CLI that I developed in the previous post, what I did was to redirect stdout and stderr to an array of bytes, in order to capture it and send it back to a gRPC client.
 I noticed that this was not working with Terraform.
 This is because of the UI!
 UI is an interface whose purpose is to get the output stream and write it down to a specific io.Writer.